 - 1. Starting from Idle state (all banks pre-charged, all timing fulfilled, and DRAMs On-die Termination resistors, RTT, must be in high impedance state before MRS to MR1 to disable the DLL). - 2.
-Set MR1 Bit Ă0 to "1" to disable the DLL. - 3.
+Set MR1 Bit A0 to "1" to disable the DLL. - 3.
 Wait tMOD. - 4.
 Enter Self Refresh Mode; wait until (tCKSRE) satisfied. - 5.
 Change frequency, in guidance with "Input Clock Frequency Change" section. - 6.
 Wait until a stable clock is available for at least (tCKSRX) at DRAM inputs. - 7.
 Starting with the Self Refresh Exit command, CKE must continuously be registered HIGH until all tMOD timings from any MRS command are satisfied.
 In addition, if any ODT features were enabled in the mode registers when Self Refresh mode was entered, the ODT signal must continuously be registered LOW until all tMOD timings from any MRS command are satisfied.
 If both ODT features were disabled in the mode registers when Self Refresh mode was entered, ODT signal can be registered LOW or HIGH. - 8.
 Wait tXS, and then set Mode Registers with appropriate values (especially an update of CL, CWL, and WR may be necessary.
-A ZQCL command may also be issued after tXS).
+A ZQCL command may also be issued after tXS). - 9.
+Wait for tMOD, and then DRAM is ready for next command.